slicejwst/slicejwst.github.io/README.md

 formatting error — usually wrong indentation.
 Click the red X, then either fix it or revert the commit.

-# Minimal Mistakes remote theme starter
+## Adding new things using the existing theme, called Minimal Mistakes

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).